sourcefrog/cargo-mutants/README.md

 ## Goals

-**The overall goal for cargo-mutants is: when run on an arbitrary Rust source tree where `cargo test` passes, it will tell you something *interesting* about areas where bugs might be lurking or the tests might be insufficient.**
+**cargo-mutants it *easy* to run on any Rust source tree, and will tell you something *interesting* about areas where bugs might be lurking or the tests might be insufficient.**

 Being *easy* to use means:

 * It requires no changes to the source tree or other setup: just install and run.
+So, if it does not find anything interesting to say about a well-tested tree, it didn't cost you much.

 * There's no effect on the operation of the program other than when run under `cargo mutants`.